UtrechtUniversity/SCCA/README.md

 The team members are::

 * Mathematical foundations  of the code
-   - Alje van Dam, Copernicus Institute of Sustainable Development, Utrecht University, the Netherlands
+   - Alje van Dam, Copernicus Institute of Sustainable Development and Centre for Complex Systems Studies, Utrecht University, the Netherlands
-   - Mark Dekker, Centre for Complex Systems Studies, Utrecht University, the Netherlands
+   - Mark Dekker, Department of Information and Computing Sciences and Centre for Complex Systems Studies, Utrecht University, the Netherlands

 * Programming and packaging
    - [Kees van Eijden](k.vaneijden@uu.nl) Research Engineering/ITS, Utrecht University, the Netherlands